 (b) Comply with the provisions of this section;

-(c) Comply with the grant criteria printed in the competitive Oregon Farm-to-School Program technical assistance grant request for proposals and any related guidance documents produced by the department;
+(c) Comply with the grant criteria printed in the competitive Oregon Farm-to-School technical assistance grant request for proposals and any related guidance documents produced by the department;

-(d) If awarded a competitive Oregon Farm-to-School Program technical assistance grant, spend the entire amount of the grant award during the biennium for which the grant was awarded; or
+(d) If awarded a competitive Oregon Farm-to-School technical assistance grant, spend the entire amount of the grant award during the biennium for which the grant was awarded; or

-(e) If awarded a competitive Oregon Farm-to-School Program technical assistance grant, spend the majority of the grant award on technical assistance, training, or resources provided to those entities identified in either OAR 581-017-0430 or 581-017-0432 as eligible to apply for a noncompetitive Oregon Farm-to-School Program procurement grant or competitive Oregon Farm-to-School Program education grant, respectively, as well as other entities that would contribute to the success of the Oregon Farm-to-School Grant Program.
+(e) If awarded a competitive Oregon Farm-to-School technical assistance grant, spend the majority of the grant award on technical assistance, training, or resources provided to those entities identified in either OAR 581-017-0430 or 581-017-0432 as eligible to apply for a noncompetitive Oregon Farm-to-School Grant for reimbursement of Oregon Foods or Oregon Farm-to-School education grant, respectively, as well as other entities that would contribute to the success of the Oregon Farm-to-School Program.

-(6)(a) The Oregon Department of Education shall establish a request for proposal solicitation and approval process to be conducted each biennium for which competitive Oregon Farm-to-School Program technical assistance grant funds are available.
+(6)(a) The Oregon Department of Education shall establish a request for proposal solicitation and approval process to be conducted each biennium for which competitive Oregon Farm-to-School technical assistance grant funds are available.

 (b) The department shall notify eligible entities of the proposal process and the dates when proposals are due, and make available necessary guidelines and application forms.